openhab/openhab-addons/addons/binding/org.openhab.binding.max/README.md

 On the MAX! devices you can trigger the following action
 * _Delete Device from Cube_.
 Deletes the device from the MAX!
 Cube.
 Device will need to be included again!
 To use this button you need to enable 'Advanced settings'

 Note: In PaperUI there are no action buttons.
-You can trigger these actions by setting the value to 0
+You can trigger these actions changing from 'No Action' in the dropdown to the action value.